-Cash bars are permitted only when an event is catered by the ISU Dining Services, the Iowa State Center, Reiman Gardens’ contracted caterer, or other authorized caterer as approved by the senior vice president for university services.
+Cash bars are permitted only when an event is catered by the ISU Dining Services, the Iowa State Center, Reiman Gardens’ contracted caterer, or other authorized caterer as approved by the senior vice president for operations and finance.
 The cost of alcoholic beverages may be included in the charges associated with an event or dinner.

 Alcoholic beverages may be permitted in a limited number of cases where special social events are being scheduled.
-Requests for the use of alcohol must be made to the senior vice president for university services well in advance of the event to allow adequate time for due consideration and a decision.
+Requests for the use of alcohol must be made to the senior vice president for operations and finance well in advance of the event to allow adequate time for due consideration and a decision.
 Specific requests must meet the following conditions:

 - The facility or building area involved is not open to the general public during the time of the event or access to the area is managed and restricted to the invited participants.